smindre1/Reservation-App/README.md

 - When deploying on netlify, don't forget to add the netlify configurations for react router dom (multiple webpages).
 - Update the token secret in the auth.js file from the /server/utils directory.

+-get rid of the success useState in the Signup file.
+-update the Error txt messages (email and phone number) for the login form.

 To Learn More About GraphQL:
 https://www.apollographql.com/tutorials/lift-off-part4/02-what-is-a-mutation